cresset-lab/AgentHAB/README.md

 # openHABAgents

 openHABAgents is an AI-driven toolkit that turns natural language automation requests into executable openHAB DSL rules.
-It couples an iterative generation and validation loop with direct openHAB integration so you can move from intent to live automation quickly and safely.
+It couples an iterative generation and validation loop with live openHAB context (via the bundled MCP server) so you can move from intent to live automation quickly and safely.

 ## Overview

 The repository bundles two primary components:

-1. **Python Agents** (`main.py`) - Orchestrates retrieval-augmented rule generation, iterative validation against live openHAB state, and file management for `.rules` artifacts.
-The agents use `OpenHABClient` directly as a Python library.
+1. **Python Agents** (`main.py`) - Orchestrate retrieval-augmented rule generation, iterative validation against live openHAB state, and file management for `.rules` artifacts.
+The agents talk to openHAB **indirectly via the bundled MCP server** to fetch items, things, and existing rules, and can optionally deploy validated rules back through the same server.
-2. **MCP Server** (`openhab-mcp/`) - Optional standalone Model Context Protocol server for Claude Desktop and Cursor/Cline integration.
-This is **NOT** used by the Python agents.
+2. **MCP Server** (`openhab-mcp/`) - Model Context Protocol server for both the Python agents **and** Claude Desktop / Cursor / Cline integration.
+It wraps the openHAB REST API and exposes tools for listing items/things/rules and for rule deployment.

 ## Key Features